OpenIIoT/OpenIIoT.Core/README.md

 ## About

 OpenIIoT is a cross-platform (via Mono) application platform for the (Industrial) Internet of Things written in C#.
-The code in this repository is a work in progress and is presently on hiatus.
+The code in this repository is a work in progress and is presently on hiatus while a web framework is evaluated and selected for front-end development.

 Feel free to email <info@openiiot.org> with any questions.